JDBDT/jdbdt/src/site/markdown/DB.md

 Database handle options are defined by the `DB.Option` enumeration.
 They may be enabled and disabled using  `enable` and `disable`, respectively.
+The available options relate to logging and a few other features discussed below.

+*Illustration*

-    import org.jdbdt.JDBDT.*;
+    import static org.jdbdt.JDBDT.*;
     import org.jdbdt.DB;
     import org.jdbdt.DB.Option;
     ...
 	DB db = database(...);
 	db.enable(Option.LOG_SETUP);

-The available options relate to logging and other features, discussed below.

 ### Logging
 <a name="Logging"></a>

 For debugging purposes or report generation, trace output may be written to a [log file](Logs.html).
 The following logging options are defined in `DB.Option`